 For more information about our property management solutions, get in touch with our Perth property management team on 08 9314 9888 or email us at [email protected]

-Disclaimer: Whilst this information has been gathered from thorough industry research, please be advised that these are the views of Rentwest.
+Disclaimer: Whilst this information has been gathered from thorough industry research, please be advised that these are the views of Rentwest Solutions.
 We still advise seeking the assistance of a relevant professional before making a depreciation claim.